Benign Overfitting without Linearity: Neural Network Classifiers Trained by Gradient Descent for Noisy Linear Data: Proof of Theorem

 \begin{restatable}{lemma}{parameternormbound} There is an absolute constant $C_2>1$ such that for $C>1$ sufficiently large, on a good run we have that for all $t\ge 0$,

 \end{restatable}

-With the loss ratio bound provided in Lemma~\ref{lemma:loss.ratio} and the tightened gradient norm bound of Lemma~\ref{l:refined_grad_norm_upper_bound} established, we can now derive a lower bound on the normalized margin.
-Note that this lower bound on the normalized margin in conjunction with Lemma~\ref{lemma:lipschitz.concentration} results in the test error bound for the main theorem. \begin{restatable}{lemma}{normalizedmarginbound} For a $\gamma$-leaky, $H$-smooth activation $\phi$, and for all $C>1$ sufficiently large, on a good run, for any $t \geq 1$,
+With the lower bound on the increment of the unnormalized margin from Lemma~\ref{lemma:margin.test.sample} and the tightened gradient norm bound of Lemma~\ref{l:refined_grad_norm_upper_bound} established, we can now derive a lower bound on the normalized margin.
+Note that this lower bound on the normalized margin in conjunction with Lemma~\ref{lemma:lipschitz.concentration} results in the test error bound for the main theorem. \begin{restatable}{lemma}{normalizedmarginbound} For a $\gamma$-leaky, $H$-smooth activation $\phi$, there exists an absolute constant $C_\mu>0$ such that provided $n \snorm \mu^4 \geq C_\mu p$, on a good run, provided $C>1$ is sufficiently large, it holds for any $t \geq 1$,

 where $C_1$ and $C_2$ are the constants from Lemma~\ref{lemma:sample.facts} and Lemma~\ref{l:refined_grad_norm_upper_bound}, respectively. \end{restatable}